Wasn't That a Mighty Storm: History

-"Wasn't That a Mighty Storm" likely originated as a spiritual in the black churches in the early part of the 1900s.
-In the days before radio and television, almost every major public event inspired songs, which spread like text messages spread today, so the precise origin of songs is often hard to pin down.
+"Wasn't That a Mighty Storm" likely originated as a spiritual in Black churches in the early part of the 1900s.
+The precise origin of the song is unknown.

-"Wasn't That a Mighty Storm" was a tale of hardship and trouble and the sometimes inscrutable hand of God.
-Although the song dwells on a tragic subject, it was typical of songs of this time; in a similar vein, there were dozens of songs written about the sinking of the Titanic and the Great Mississippi Flood of 1927.
+"Wasn't That a Mighty Storm" presents a tale of hardship and trouble and the sometimes inscrutable hand of God.
+Although the song dwells on tragedy, it was typical of soul music of the time.
+Similarly, there were dozens of songs written about the sinking of the Titanic and the Great Mississippi Flood of 1927.

-The song was first recorded in 1934 by a preacher named "Sin-Killer" Griffin for the Library of Congress, in a session conducted by folk song collector John A. Lomax at Darrington State Farm (now the Darrington Unit), a prison near Sandy Point, Texas.
+The first recording of the song was in 1934 by a preacher named "Sin-Killer" Griffin for the Library of Congress, in a session conducted by folk song collector John A. Lomax at Darrington State Farm (now the Darrington Unit), a prison near Sandy Point, Texas.
 The prison inmates served as Griffin's congregation, and Griffin claimed authorship of the song.
-Since this is the first known appearance of the song, it is not clear whether the song dates to the very famous 1900 Galveston hurricane, which (as of 2014) remains the deadliest natural disaster in United States history, responsible for an estimated 6,000 to 12,000 fatalities.
-Although as popularized in the 1960s, the song itself references the year 1900 and the lyrics state "Now Galveston had no seawall"—which was built after the flood—some listeners have heard this line as "Now Galveston had a seawall" which in 1900 it did not, the main reason for the extensive death toll.
-This may be a clue that the song lyrics were written or at least standardized after the 1915 Galveston hurricane by which time a seawall had been built.
+Since this is the first recording of the song, it is not clear whether the song originated in the aftermath of the 1900 Galveston hurricane, which (as of 2026) remains the deadliest natural disaster in United States history, responsible for an estimated 6,000 to 12,000 fatalities, or the lesser but more recent 1915 Galveston hurricane.
+As popularized in the 1960s, the song itself references the year 1900 and the lyrics state "Now Galveston had no seawall" which was built after the flood.